redpanda-data/connect/website/docs/components/outputs/sql_raw.md

 The [`gocosmos`](https://pkg.go.dev/github.com/microsoft/gocosmos) driver is still experimental, but it has support for [hierarchical partition keys](https://learn.microsoft.com/en-us/azure/cosmos-db/hierarchical-partition-keys) as well as [cross-partition queries](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/how-to-query-container#cross-partition-query).
 Please refer to the [SQL notes](https://github.com/microsoft/gocosmos/blob/main/SQL.md) for details.

+The `bigquery` driver requires a shared credentials file when connecting to a BigQuery instance.
+You can find out more [in this document](/docs/guides/cloud/gcp).

 Type: `string`